 How To Avoid the Crash?

-To avoid a pre-workout crash, you should follow simple rules, including taking pre-workout in lower doses, eating well, pausing pre-workout use, and keeping off additional stimulants.
+I've learned from my experiences that moderation is key.
+To avoid a pre-workout crash, I've started following some simple rules, including taking pre-workout in lower doses, ensuring I eat well before my training, occasionally pausing my pre-workout use, and steering clear of additional stimulants.

 Many pre-workout supplements have high amounts of stimulative ingredients a lot of people can't handle well, that's why we recommend you look for a stim-free pre-workout.